Fall 2023 Sunday School begins August 28

 Q. What if my child has special needs?

 A. Children with special needs are warmly welcomed in our Sunday School classes.
 Please speak to Deacon Mary about how we can create the best possible experience for your child.
-Also check out our Rejoicing Spirits service – it’s an spirit-filled, special worship experience designed for special needs children and their families!
+Also, check out our Rejoicing Spirits service – it’s a spirit-filled, special worship experience designed for special needs children and their families!

 Q. What should I do while my child is in Sunday School?

 A. Parents are welcome but not required to help in Sunday School classrooms (see more on volunteering below).
-You are welcome to attend an adult Sunday School class, Redeemer Choir practice, or the 9:45 Jazz worship service.
+You are welcome to attend an adult Sunday School class, Redeemer Choir practice, or enjoy coffee and fellowship in Sims Atrium.

 Q. When is Sunday School?